 Lesbian, Gay, Bisexual, Transgender or Questioning - find out more about sexuality and gender identity.

 Having money is great; now learn how to make the most of what you’ve got

 The age young people must stay in education, training and learning until is 18.
 Do you know your options?

-Why you should register, vote and other ways to get involved in local and national politics
+How to vote and why you should, as well as other ways to get involved in local and national politics at all ages

 VOXY is the new way young people in Oxfordshire can have their say about the issues that matter the most to them - no matter what group they belong to

 There are restrictions on what work young people can do, and also laws to protect your rights